MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ## Windows

-Azure CLI 2.0 supports Bash command syntax, making Bash on Ubuntu on Windows a great way to use the CLI.
-If you don't use Bash, you can install and use the CLI in the Windows command-line.
+You can install the CLI with the MSI and use it in the Windows command-line, or you can install the CLI with apt-get on Bash on Ubuntu on Windows.

-### Windows command-line
+### MSI for the Windows command-line

 To install the CLI on Windows and use it in the Windows command-line, download and run the [msi](https://aka.ms/InstallAzureCliWindows).